To Much or Too Much: Which One is Correct?

 To Much or Too Much – Google Trends & Usage Data

-Search trends show that “too much” is far more popular than “to much”, which is often flagged as a mistake.
+Search trends show that “too much” is far more popular than “to much”.
 Countries like the US, UK, Canada, and Australia frequently search this topic, especially among students and ESL learners.

 Keyword Variations Comparison Table